Michigan Sea Grant Environmental Internship

 Community Engaged Internship

 MISG participates in the National Sea Grant’s Community Engaged Internship (CEI) program, which aims to broaden participation in coastal, ocean, and marine sciences to college students from under-resourced, underrepresented, and/or indigenous and tribal populations.
-Eligible MISG interns who identify as being from an underrepresented group or are working on a project that helps an underserved community, can participate in the CEI program alongside their internship project.
+Eligible MISG interns who identify as being from an underrepresented group or are working on a project that helps an underserved community, can participate in online elements of the CEI program alongside their internship project.
+Interested applicants can find out more in the application guidance document.

 How to Apply